Rhinostone/gina/README.md

 ``` tty
 gina bundle:add frontend @myproject
 ```
-__NB.:__ If you are launching the command from the project root, you don't need `@myproject`.
-The same goes for all bundle commands.
+__NB.:__ If you are launching the command from the project directory, you don't need `@myproject`.
+The same goes for all bundles commands.

 We have just created a frontend application that will host our homepage.
 You will find all bundle sources under `myproject/src`.